berrysauce/pinned/README.md

 ]
 ```

+You can add `?pretty` at the end of your request to get a formatted response.

 If Pinned runs into an error, it will return a response with a response code other than `200` and the following format:

 ```json